 | New therapy prescriptions abandoned in 2023 | 98 million |

 The shift from "fill this form" to "tell me about your needs" delivers dramatic improvements in healthcare AI data collection.
-Conversational AI surveys achieve 70-80% completion rates versus 45-50% for traditional methods.
-The data quality also improves: voice interactions generate 5x more content than typed responses, and real-time sentiment analysis enables immediate intervention when patients express concerns.
+Voice interactions generate 5x more content than typed responses, and real-time sentiment analysis enables immediate intervention.

 | Metric | Traditional Forms | Conversational AI |